harquail/nook_foldlings_thesis/markdown_chapters/31_UI_Interface_Iteration.md

 -------------------------------------------------------------
 Table:  Observations of behavior from first user test.

 A common theme among the feature requests was a desire for a more complete tutorial and explanation of tools.
 Features only appear once in Table 1.2, even if they were requested by multiple people.
 The most-requested feature was an interactive tutorial, requested by 4 (of 16) users.
-In the final version of our software, we display short example videos when users use a tool for the first time **>>TODO:REF**.
+In the final version of our software, we display short example videos when users use a tool for the first time.
+See Chapter 2, section \ref{tool-interactions} \ref{tutorial} \nameref{tutorial} on page \pageref{tutorial} for more discussion.
 These tutorials allow users to quickly get started quickly with minimal interruptions.

 -------------------------------------------------------------
 Feature Requests